Antisemitism in the United States: Nation of Islam

-Additionally, the Anti-Defamation League reported that they found 244 antisemitic incidents on college campuses in the 2020-2021 school year, despite the fact that many college campuses were closed during the year due to the Covid-19 pandemic.
-They estimate that about one-third of all Jewish students experienced antisemitism on college campuses, and 79% of those students reported that happening to them more than once in the academic year.
-Based on their survey, they found that a significant amount of these antisemitic experiences on campus had to do with Israel, such as assuming that they held a particular viewpoint on Israel because they are Jewish or blaming them for the actions of the Israeli government because they are Jewish, in conjunction with growing anti-Israel and anti-Zionist movements on college campuses.

-Sara Fredman Aeder, director of development at NYU Bronfman Center, studied antisemitism on US campuses for her PhD study.
-She found that most Jewish students had never experienced antisemitism on campus or personally knew of such occurrences.
-Rather, their fears were informed by what they read online and in social media.

-Hate crimes
+Antisemitic incidents

 Overview

-In April 2019, the Anti-Defamation League (ADL) reported that antisemitism in the U.S. was at "near-historic levels," with 1,879 attacks recorded against individuals and institutions during 2018, "the third-highest year on record since the ADL started tracking such data in the 1970s."
+A 2004 poll conducted by Gallup concluded that Americans are much more concerned today about antisemitism than they were twenty years ago, and that American Jews are much more likely to have experienced and report mistreatment as a result of being Jewish than other groups.

-This followed data from earlier in the decade which showed a multi-year slide in antisemitism, including a 19% decline in 2013.
+However, in 2013 the Anti-Defamation League (ADL) reported a multi-year slide in antisemitism, including a 19% decline in 2013.

+During the 2013 knockout game spate of violent assaults, all reported "knockout" assaults in New York City targeted Jews.
+ABC Nightline reported that New York City police believed that antisemitism was likely to be a motive in the attacks, as all eight victims were identified as Jewish.

 The Federal Bureau of Investigation (FBI) organizes Uniform Crime Reports (UCR) which are designed to collect and evaluate statistics of offenses which are committed in the U.S. In 2014, 1,140 victims of anti-religious hate crimes were listed, of which 56.8% were motivated by offenders' anti-Jewish biases.
 15,494 law enforcement agencies contributed to the UCR analysis.

 According to the American Enterprise Institute, Jews were the most likely of any group, religious or otherwise, to be targeted for hate crimes in the U.S. in 2018, 2016, and 2015.
 The New York Times reported that Jews were the most targeted in proportion to their population size in 2005, and they were the second-most targeted individuals after LGBT individuals in 2014.

 The NYPD reported a 75% increase in the amount of swastika graffiti between 2016 and 2018, with an uptick observed after the Pittsburgh shooting.
 Out of 189 hate crimes in New York City in 2018, 150 featured swastikas.

+In 2018 and 2019, antisemitism in the United States was reported to have increased compared to previous years according to statistics collected by both the Federal Bureau of Investigation and the ADL.
+These statistics include both violent antisemitic attacks on Jews and cases of harassment.
+The ADL reported that antisemitism in the U.S. had reached "near-historic levels," with 1,879 attacks recorded against individuals and institutions during 2018, "the third-highest year on record since the ADL started tracking such data in the 1970s."

 On February 1, 2019, graffiti which read "fucking Jews" was found on the wall of a synagogue in LA.
 During Hanukkah festivities in December 2019, a number of attacks committed in New York were possibly motivated by antisemitism, including a mass stabbing in Monsey.